“Do you know whether that would be covered by my insurance?”

 You're at the dentist's office.
 The dentist tells you that you are grinding your teeth at night, and suggests that you get a mouth guard to wear while you're sleeping.
 You're worried about how much it will cost, so you want to know if your insurance will pay for it.
-You ask her:
+You ask this to the dentist.

 Do you know whether that would be covered by my insurance?